Women face up to 20-year delays in endometriosis diagnosis, UAE experts warn

 While there are no conclusive national statistics, a 2018 study found an estimated prevalence of the disease at 1.5 per cent among Emirati women aged 18 to 55.

-Patients will typically present with dysmenorrhoea, or pain related to the menstrual cycle, and period irregularities, as well as fertility issues, painful sexual intercourse, bowel symptoms and/or constipation.
+Patients will typically have dysmenorrhoea, or pain related to the menstrual cycle, and period irregularities, as well as fertility issues, painful sexual intercourse, bowel symptoms and/or constipation.

 Doctors will consider a patient's history and perform a pelvic examination.